cybertec-postgresql/safe-backup/README.md

 If it does not already exist, the pre-backup script creates a table `backup` with the following columns:

+- `id`: a primary key that is always 1 (the table has only a single row)

 - `state`: a column with an enum type that can take the values `running`, `done`, `complete` and `failed`, indicating the state of the bachup